Texas-based POC Cosplayer specializing in sewing, prop-making, and education

 If you count the time she convinced her mom to buy her a jean vest and skirt to dress as Android 18 in the 6th grade, Ashweez has been cosplaying since 2000.
 If you don’t, she’s been cosplaying since 2005.
 Of course, back then, cosplay stores weren’t a thing yet, so she had to get by putting her cosplays together by modifying store-bought clothing items and making props out of the random supplies at her parents’ house or in her dorm room.

 Ashweez wants to continue to make cosplays, learn new building/sewing techniques, meet interesting people, and share whatever knowledge she can.
-And hey, if she can eventually turn a profit doing all that, that would be pretty swell, too.

 You can find her online on these platforms: